commercetools/commercetools-sync-java/src/main/java/com/commercetools/sync/inventories/README.md

 a flag which enables the sync module to add additional object properties (e.g. custom fields, etc..) without deleting existing ones, if set to `false`.
 If set to `true`, which is the default value of the option, it deletes the existing object properties.

+- `allowUuid`
+a flag, if set to `true`, enables the user to use keys with UUID format for references.
+By default, it is set to `false`.

 <!-- TODO It seems that I don't use all of them e.g. removeOtherSet/CollectionEntries however they are enable by inheritance.
 Ensure if should they be documented here -->